Llano County, Texas

 - 2002 - The Llano River is designated as a Texas state scenic river.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Llano County, Texas.
+This timeline provides a concise overview of the key events in the history of Llano County, Texas.